lengzhao/webauthn-example/README.md

 # WebAuthn Basic Client/Server Example (go)

-This library implements a simple, basic WebAuthn client and server based on [duo's WebAuthn implementation](https://github.com/duo-labs/webauthn).
-The code pulls inspiration from [duo's WebAuthn example implementation](https://github.com/duo-labs/webauthn.io).
+This library implements a simple, basic WebAuthn client and server based on [WebAuthn implementation](https://github.com/go-webauthn/webauthn).
 This example is NOT meant to be used in production, but rather as an introduction to WebAuthn as well as a more quick-and-dirty, stripped down version of [webauthn.io](https://webauthn.io/).

 ## Blog Post